 - passport (at least 2 free pages, not older than 10 years)

 - for non-Singaporeans: proof of legal residence in Singapore (e.g. EP;DP; Student Pass), incl. printout of your current Singaporean residence permit validity (no QR-Code)

-- 2 recent passport photographs (not older than 3 months) according to biometric specifications (see sample photos below)
+- recent passport photograph (not older than 3 months) according to biometric specifications (see sample photos below)

 - health insurance (travel health insurance) valid at least for the first 3 months of the stay

 - work contract/ binding job offer with details of:

 - duration of employment

 - Curriculum vitae of professional career, including certificates, diplomas, etc. of your higher education